GoogleCloudPlatform/practical-ml-vision-book/README.md

 # Quick tour through the book

+For a full tour of the book, see Full Tour (below)

 Machine learning on images is revolutionizing healthcare, manufacturing, retail, and many other sectors.
 Many previously difficult problems can now be solved by training machine learning models to identify objects in images.
 Our aim in the book Practical Machine Learning for Computer Vision was to provide intuitive explanations of the ML architectures that underpin this fast-advancing field, and to provide practical code to employ these ML models to solve practical problems involving classification, measurement, detection, segmentation, representation, generation, counting, and more.

 Image classification is the “hello world” of deep learning.
 Therefore, this codelab also provides a practical end-to-end introduction to deep learning.
 It can serve as a stepping stone to other deep learning domains such as natural language processing.
 For more details, of course, we encourage you to read the book.